uva-cs/pdr/labs/lab08-64bit/index.md

 - To see the vecsum function, enter `disassemble --name vecsum`.
 Note that this only lists the first third (or so) of the routine -- up until the `start` label.
 To see the rest of the code, enter `disassemble --name start`, `disassemble --name done`, etc.
 - To show the contents of the registers, use the `info registers` command.

-### Pre-lab program: mathlib.s ###
+### Pre-lab program ###

-You will need to write two routines in assembly, one that computes the product of two numbers, and one that computes the power of two numbers.

-The first subroutine will compute the product of the two integer parameters passed in.
-The restrictions are that it **can only use addition**, and thus cannot use a multiplication operation.
-We will assume that both of the parameters are positive integers.
-It must compute this **iteratively**, not recursively.
-The resulting product is then returned to the calling routine.
-This subroutine should be called `product`.
-We will assume that values will not be provided to the subroutine that will cause an overflow, nor will negative (or zero) parameters be passed in.

-The second subroutine will compute the power of the two integer parameters passed in.
-We will assume that the first parameter is the base, and the second parameter is the exponent.
-Again, both are integers.
-The restrictions on this routine are that it **can only use the multiplication** routine described above -- it cannot use `imul` or call any exponentiation routine.
-Furthermore, it must be defined **recursively**, not iteratively.
-This routine should be called `power`.
+For the pre-lab, you'll need to submit two files: an assembly file called mathlib.s, and a C++ file called mathfun.cpp.

+#### mathlib.s
+Implement the two following subroutines:
+- `product` (calculates the product of two integers)
+    - Must be defined **iteratively**
+    - Must ONLY use addition
+    - Cannot use `imul` or any built-in multiplication routine
+    - Must use the proper C-style calling convention

+- `power` (calculates the power of the first integer to the second integer)
+    - Must be defined **recursively**
+    - Must call `product`
+    - Cannot use `imul` or any built-in exponentiation routine
+    - Must use the proper C-style calling convention

+Make sure to declare both of these subroutines with `global` at the top of the file, so that mathfun.cpp can call them.
+You'll need two `global` lines, one for each subroutine.

-You can assume that the numbers passed into both routines will both be positive, so you need not consider negative numbers or zero.
-Furthermore, as described above, no values will be used on your program that could cause an integer overflow.
+You can assume the following:
+- The numbers passed into both routines are positive (you don't need to account for negative numbers or zero)

-Both of these routines should be in a file called mathlib.s, and must use the proper C-style calling convention.
-You must also provide a mathfun.cpp file, which calls both of your subroutines -- see the main.cpp file provided as a template.
-The program should take in ONLY two integers (we'll call them *x* and *y*).
-It should then print out the output of calling `product(x,y)` and `power(x,y)`.
-Thus, if the input is 3 and 4, it would print out 12 and 81.
+- We will not provide your program with input that will cause an integer overflow

+#### mathfun.cpp
+- Must call both of your subroutines
-Input is to be read via standard input (i.e., `cin`), not through command-line parameters.
+- Read integers via standard input (`cin`), NOT command-line parameters

-In order for routines in an assembly file to be callable from C/C++, you need to declare them with `global`, like is done in `vecsum.s`.
-To have multiple routines in a single assembly file (as is needed for mathlib.s), you should have multiple `global` lines, one for each subroutine that you plan on calling from your C/C++ code.
+    - Must take in ONLY two integers
+    - Must print the result of calling `product` and `power` on the two integers

+If you need help, see the provided `main.cpp` file as a template.

 ------------------------------------------------------------